cr0hn/enteletaor/doc/source/quickstart.rst

 Quick Start
 ===========

-Enteleteaor have 3 super commands available:
+Enteletaor have 3 super commands available:

  - scan: Discover open brokers.
  - tasks: handle remote tasks.
  - redis: specific actions for Redis server.

-This document contains an overview of enteleteaor with some examples for each super commands.
+This document contains an overview of enteletaor with some examples for each super commands.
 If you want learn more visit the :doc:`advanced`.

 Python versions
 ---------------

-Enteleteaor can run in Python 2.7.x and 3.x.
+Enteletaor can run in Python 2.7.x and 3.x.
 Python 3 is recommended, but you can use python 2.7 without problem.

 Getting help
 ------------